 Reprising his role?
-Dylan O’Brien addressed his decision to forgo playing Stiles Stilinski in Teen Wolf: The Movie.
+Dylan O’Brien decided to back out of reprising his role of Stiles Stilinski in Teen Wolf: The Movie, which premieres via Paramount+ on January 26.

 “It was a difficult decision.
 A lot went into it,” he told Variety on Wednesday, March 9.
 “The show couldn’t be more dear to me.
 It was the first thing I ever did I, and so many people there are extremely dear to me.
 It was something’s I was trying to make work, but it all happened very fast.
 We didn’t really know that it was happening and they kind of just threw it at us a little bit, which is fine because we all love the show.
 We were trying to figure it out.”